danrobdean/online-services/docs/analytics-pipeline/3-bigquery-cloud-function.md

 ## (1) - Utilizing the Cloud Function

-When deploying [the analytics Terraform module](https://github.com/improbable/online-services/tree/master/services/terraform), you automatically also deployed the analytics Cloud Function.
+When deploying [the analytics Terraform module](https://github.com/improbable/online-services/tree/master/services/terraform), you automatically also deployed the [analytics Cloud Function](https://console.cloud.google.com/functions/list) (look for a function called **function-gcs-to-bq-..**).
 Whenever events are sent to our endpoint where the URL parameter **event_category** was set to **function**, a notification is triggered that invokes our function to pick up this file & ingest it into native BigQuery storage.
 Only when a Cloud Function is invoked, do you accrue any costs.

 The function: